Linux at, batch, atq, and atrm commands

 at -m 01:35 < my-at-jobs.txt

 Run the commands listed in the 'my-at-jobs.txt' file at 1:35 AM.
 All output from the job is mailed to the user running the task.
 When this command is successfully entered, you receive a prompt similar to the example below:

 commands will be executed using /bin/sh job 1 at Wed Dec 24 00:22:00 2014

 This command lists each of the scheduled jobs in a format like the following:

 1 Wed Dec 24 00:22:00 2003

 ...this is the same as simply running the command atq.

 at -r 1

 Deletes job 1.
 This command is the same as running the command atrm 1.

 Deletes job 23.
 This command is the same as running the command at -r 23.

-crontab — View and edit a list of jobs for the system to run at regular intervals on the system
+crontab — View and edit a list of jobs for the system to run at regular intervals.